SlothyDev/iron-app/README.md

 # 	Iron :weight_lifting:
-## A gym-centered social media app designed to help one achieve more than what they are capable of.
+*A gym-centered social media app designed to help you achieve more than what you thought was possible.*

-> **_"As iron sharpens iron, so one person sharpens another"_**
+*"As iron sharpens iron, so one person sharpens another"*

   ## What is Iron?
-  Iron was developed under the key concept of allowing athletes and fitness enthusiasts to share their passion: Tracking workouts, connecting with others, and helping users stay motivated were the key goals behind the app's development process.
+  Iron was developed under the key concept of allowing athletes and fitness enthusiasts to share their passion.

+  The app focuses on 3 main goals:
+  1. **Tracking Workouts** - Keep a log of exercises, sets, reps, and weights.
+  2. **Connecting with Others** - Share progress, motivate friends, and engage in your community.
+  3. **Staying Motivated** - Visualize progress and stay accountable with analytics.

   ## Features